AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 You can reset the gamification points earned by learner and also reset the configuration settings.
 If you choose to reset user scores, all the points earned by users are erased and reset to zero.
 If you choose to reset user scores and configuration settings, then all the default points assigned to levels and tasks are reset to zero.

-Reset gamification&nbsp;settings can be applied for both internal and external users.
+Reset gamification settings can be applied for both internal and external users.

 To reset learner score and configuration, click Reset Gamification and choose an option as per your requirement.
 You can choose between Reset Learner Scores only and Reset Learner Scores & the Configuration Settings.
 Once selected, click OK.